haxxmaxx/react-todo/README.md

 ### CSS

-I've decided to not use any of the fancy ways of styling that mui has.
+I've decided to not use any of the fancy ways of styling that mui has, and just use css classes instead I don't like having inline css like `style` or `sx`. and styled components only make sense if you reuse them (plus a lot of boilerplate)
-I've simply created some classes to compliment then build in styling in Mui.

 ### express